Lane in Blazor Diagram Component

 Lane Add Remove

-To add nodes to the lane, you should add a node collection to the Children collection of the lane.
+Add nodes to the lane by adding a node collection to the Children collection of the lane.

-The LaneOffsetX and LaneOffsetY property of the node will position the element in the lane canvas.
+The node LaneOffsetX and LaneOffsetY properties position the element within the lane canvas.

-Note: By default, lane children will maintain a 20px padding from the lane canvas.
+Note: By default, lane children maintain a 20 pixels padding from the lane canvas.

-The following code example explains how to add nodes to lane.
+The following code example shows how to add nodes to a lane.

 @using Syncfusion.Blazor.Diagram